apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 ## At Last

-This article introduces that,in order to optimize the response speed, `shenyu` as a highly available micro service gateway, its three ways to cache the configuration rule selector data locally.After learning this article,I believe you have a certain understanding of the popular configuration center,it may be easier to learn their codes,I believe you can also write a distributed configuration center.Version 3.0 is already under planning,and I believe it will definitely surprise you.
+This article introduces that,in order to optimize the response speed, `ShenYu` as a highly available micro service gateway, its three ways to cache the configuration rule selector data locally.After learning this article,I believe you have a certain understanding of the popular configuration center,it may be easier to learn their codes,I believe you can also write a distributed configuration center.Version 3.0 is already under planning,and I believe it will definitely surprise you.